 The objectives of this study are to investigate the challenges, coping mechanisms and the needs of the parents of paediatric patients with neurological conditions.
 Appropriate recommendations and supports would be needed consistent with the concept of paediatric palliative care.

 This was an exploratory qualitative study which was designed to explore the breadth of the issues related to the challenges, coping styles, and needs of caregivers of children with neurological conditions.
 Data collection was done through semi-structured interview.

-The study was conducted at the Paediatric Institute wards, Hospital Kuala Lumpur, which was the largest tertiary pediatric hospital in Malaysia, at the time of study.
-The institute is a 138-bedded pediatric hospital, and function as the national referral center for the complex medical cases in various medical and surgical fields.
+The study was conducted at the Paediatric Institute wards, Hospital Kuala Lumpur, which was the largest tertiary paediatric hospital in Malaysia, at the time of study.
+The institute is a 138-bedded paediatric hospital, and function as the national referral centre for the complex medical cases in various medical and surgical fields.

 Participants of the study